 |Born:||February 15, 1956 in Le Mars, Iowa|

 Pursued seminary studies at Holy Trinity Seminary, Irving, from 1976-1982.
-Received a bachelor’s degree in philosophy (1978), and a and a Masters of Divinity Degree (1982) from the University of Dallas.
+Received a bachelor’s degree in philosophy (1978), and a Masters of Divinity Degree (1982) from the University of Dallas.

-Ordination as Auxiliary Bishop for the Diocese of Dallas on Thursday, February 11, 2016 at the Cathedral Shrine of the Blessed Virgin Mary of Guadalupe, Dallas, Texas.
+Ordination as Auxiliary Bishop for the Diocese of Dallas on Thursday, February 11, 2016 at the Cathedral Shrine of the Virgin of Guadalupe, Dallas, Texas.

 |1982-1986||Assistant Pastor, All Saints Catholic Church, Dallas|